RedTint/node-web-project-template/source/README.md

 # Source
-- All `client` and `server` source codes should be found here only.
+- All `client` and `server` source code should be found here only.
+Click those folders will you? :)